panubo/docker-sshd/README.md

 # SSHD

-Minimal Alpine Linux Docker container with `sshd` exposed and `rsync` installed.
+Minimal Alpine Linux Docker image with `sshd` exposed and `rsync` installed.

 Mount your .ssh credentials (RSA public keys) at `/root/.ssh/` in order to access the container via root ssh or mount each user's key in